Cricket: Black Caps pull out of series against Australia after coronavirus border restrictions implemented

 The latter option was chosen for the Black Caps' 71-run defeat to Australia at the Sydney Cricket Ground, in which Ferguson took 2-60 in his nine overs before making one off seven balls in New Zealand's innings, before reporting a sore throat at the conclusion of the match.

-New Zealand Cricket confirmed that Ferguson had been placed in isolation at the team hotel for the next 24 hours - "in accordance with recommended health protocols" - and tested for COVID-19.
+New Zealand Cricket confirmed that Ferguson had been placed in isolation at the team hotel for 24 hours - "in accordance with recommended health protocols" - and tested for COVID-19.

-"Once the test results are received and diagnosed, his return to the team can be determined," NZ Cricket said in a statement.
+That test came back negative, with Ferguson set to return to New Zealand tomorrow morning.

 Earlier, Australian bowler Kane Richardson was also tested for the coronavirus, having reported a mild sore throat on Thursday, promoting Cricket Australia to take action and remove him from the squad.
 However, the test came back negative.